Abderrahim-HADDEJI/Data-Science-Project-with-Pandas-/README.md

-Through this project that is "Data-Science Project with Pandas Movies Dataset", I split it into 5 main parts, each part is independent of the other.
-My goal is for the project to be more clear and more understandable according to a data science project and his challenge.
+For this project "Data-Science Project with Pandas Movies Dataset", I have divided it into 5 main parts, and each part is independent of the other.
+My goal is for the project to be clearer and more understandable according to a data science project and his challenge.

 Part1 :" Explanatory Data Analysis & Data Presentation "